MonolithInd/update-fw-BC/README.md

 will have to make these entries static across reboots (PF does by default in pf.conf)

 <b>IPFW:</B></br>
-Default table number is 1.
+Default "table number" is 1.
 Your firewall rules shoud be of the format:

 * ipfw -q RULENUM add deny ip from table\\(1\\) to any
 * ipfw -q RULENUM add deny ip from any to table\\(1\\)

-...choose your own rule number for "RULENUM".
-The rule number is different to the table number.
+...choose your own "rule number" for "RULENUM".
+Note : the rule number is different to the table number.
-The table number is a table for storing the IP's.
-The rule number the the rule that points at the table.
+The "table number" (in this case "1") is a table refrence for storing the bad IP's.
+The "rule number" the the rule that points at this table.

-I recommend using rule nunber 00001 to make sure it's always matched first.
+I recommend using rule nunber 00001 to make sure it's always the first rule and matched first.

 Please note: using "\" to escape the prenthesis "()" is important.

-If you're already using table 1 for somethng else, adjust as required, but do not forget to change the table number variable in the script itself.
+If you're already using table 1 for something else, adjust as required, but do not forget to change the table number variable in the script itself.

 Making the rule perminent